-- There can be several sources under this, and total of all of it needs to be entered.
+- There can be several sources under this, and the total of all of it needs to be entered.

 - If entire EPF corpus is withdrawn before the completion of 5 years, member contribution of EPF to the extent of other investments contributing to 80C.
 For example, say this year, you made about 1.25L investments which come under eligible options of 80C, of which 30L was to EPF, then only 5L out of your contribution is taxable, and 25L can be entered in point 5 of schedule EI.
 This is true for all the previous years’ member contribution.
-In summary, taxable portion of member contribution of all the years should be added together and entered in 1d of Schedule OS and non-taxable amount of all the years should be added and entered in point 5 of Schedule EI.
+In summary, the taxable portion of member contribution of all the years should be added together and entered in 1d of Schedule OS and the non-taxable amount of all the years should be added and entered in point 5 of Schedule EI.